- Email: [email protected]

 Managing Partner, Seattle at Shook Hardy & Bacon LLP

-Before his role as chief patent counsel, Mr Eppenauer was lead patent counsel for the digital media division at Microsoft and provided extensive patent counselling for Microsoft’s digital media offerings, including counselling and design-around guidance on numerous third-party patent assertions.
+Before his role as chief patent counsel, Mr Eppenauer was lead patent counsel for the digital media division at Microsoft and provided extensive patent counselling for Microsoft’s digital media offerings.
 He also spearheaded Microsoft’s patent submissions and participation in patent pools formed on the MPEG-4 Visual, H.264/AVC and VC-1 standards.